 7. Explore Vibrant Spaces

-Solo exploration can be a great way to overcome feelings of loneliness and remember the time you spend alone has value.
+Of all the things to do when you’re feeling lonely, solo exploration can be a great way to remember the time you spend alone has value.
 Plan your free time with visits to vibrant spots in and around the city.
 These places are often filled with similar people looking for social interactions along the way.
+Even a quick exchange can really boost your mood.
 Here are some of our favourite London hotspots:

 - Visit public galleries and museums like the Tate Modern, V&A Museum and The British Museum